-11,000 students from 600 universities in over 100 countries worldwide so far!
-Fly Your Ideas has caught the imagination of the global student audience since its inception in 2008.
+15,000+ students from 600 universities in over 100 countries worldwide so far!
+Fly Your Ideas challenges student teams from around the world to innovate with Airbus for the future of aviation.
 Here’s a snapshot of the competition, teams and ideas to date:

 Airbus launches Fly